Differential scanning calorimetry (DSC analysis) in a laboratory

 This technique is used to understand molecular processes and chemical reactions by studying heat exchanges.

-DSC measures the differences in heat exchange between a sample to be analysed and a control (a reference).
+DSC analysis measures the heat exchange between a sample and a reference to identify the thermal transitions of a material.

 Glass transition temperatures (Tg) of polymers, metallic glass and ionic liquids.